web-ridge/gqlgen-sqlboiler/README.md

 DONE: Generate code which implements the generated where and search filters
 DONE: Batch update/delete generation in resolvers (Not tested yet)

-TODO: Batch create generation in resolvers
+TODO: Batch create generation in resolvers  (have working version here for PostgreSQL https://github.com/web-ridge/contact-tracing, need maybe different implementation for different ORM's)
 TODO: Support gqlgen multiple .graphql files
 TODO: Edges/connections
 TODO: Crud of adding/removing relationships from many-to-many on edges